davidlizhonghuang/NG2CLIAspNetWebAPI/README.md

 Angular 2 Code in place

-  Angular is only doing one thing-Create HTML element and generate a DOM tree as HTML does in angular way HTML page is composed of basic html, head, and body tags .
+  Angular is only doing one thing for us, that is to create HTML element and generate a DOM tree as HTMLin angular way.
+  HTML page is composed of basic html, head, and body tags.
 Inside body tag we can add any elements to generate a page.
-  Angular is doing in its own way to custom tags inside body tags such as <app-root></app-root>
+  Angular is doing in its own way to custom tags inside body tags such as <app-root></app-root> and then bring all child components into page to create DOM tree.

   Our Angular front deveopment is starting from here

       1, create a root app component to insert a top element app-root next to body tag.
       2, after root element is installed inside body tag, we need to install other html elements inside this root angular component
-      3, then we can add event and style to different elements 4, HTML elements want to present business data in web page,angular invents service and http servce to get data from local and     remotely data resources such as files and database.
+      3, we can add event and style to different elements.
+      4, HTML elements want to present business data in web page, angular invents http servce to get data from local and remote data              resources such as files and databases.
-      5, http service is the only way angular communicate with database on web.
+      5, http service is the only way angular can communicate with database on the web.
       6, typescript in angular then can consume this service via component object 7, typescript uses constructor to inject the dependency into javascript 8, this then can be used to push data from dependency into component to present data in page.
-      9, element is from component, element is composed with a tree structure, top branch can see below branch, lower branch can emit data to higher branch
+      9, element is from component and is composed with a tree structure, top branch can see lower branch, lower branch can emit data to          higher branch
       10,......

   Root component

-  Now we understand that root component is a critical component we can get started angualr from here, developing root component needs to build all necessary enironment to generate this root component inside html body tag. so what enviorment is ?
+  Now we understand that root component is a critical component we can get started angualr from here, developing root component needs to   build all necessary enironment to generate this root component inside html body tag. so what the enviorment for angular 2 is ?

- 1, needs a html page with this root element such as index.html
+   1, needs a html page such as index.html to install this root element

     < body>
       < app-root>< /app-root>
     < /body>

-  2,When browser calls index.html page, it needs to parse app-root selector.
+  2, when browser calls index.html page, it needs to parse app-root selector.

-  3, call app-root component, html first needs to find out it from app.module.ts file, where we import all components here includes the top level component such as
+  3, call app-root component, html needs to find out this tag from app.module.ts file, where we import all components including the top      level component such as

     import { AppComponent } from './app.component';

-  4, Browser then goes to app.component.ts file to find out the AppCOmonent class
+  4, browser then goes to app.component.ts file to find out the AppComonent class

      export class AppComponent{
         title = 'Tea Journal Time sheet';
       }

-  5, this class has a component in attribute, so we can say appcomponent is a component top-component
+  5, this class has a component as an attribute, so we can say appcomponent is a top-component

   6, component includes